xsf/xmpp.org/content/blog/2022-06-05-newsletter.md

 ### Updated

--   Version 0.4 of [XEP-0356](https://xmpp.org/extensions/xep-0356.html) (Privileged Entity)
+-   Version 0.3 of [XEP-0365](https://xmpp.org/extensions/xep-0365.html) (Server to Server communication over STANAG 5066 ARQ)
-    -   Add "iq" privilege (necessary to implement XEPs such as ).
-    -   Roster pushes are now transmitted to privileged entity with "roster" permission of "get" or "both".
-This can be disabled.
-    -   Reformulate to specify than only initial stanza and "unavailable" stanzas are transmitted with "presence" pemission.
-    -   Namespace bump. (jp)
+    -   Make use of SLEP Streaming service, which was not available for 0.1.
+This provides a better service mapping than direct use of 5066 and provides compression. (sek)

 ### Last Call